 The secret door connecting this passageway to the lodge is easily noticeable from this side.
-The PCs must still force the door open, but they do not need to succeed on a Perception check to notice it.
+The characters must still force the door open.

 In spite of the fact that the passageway is unguarded, there is a 20% chance of encountering 2 infused dwarves for every 10 minutes spent moving through the passageway.
-The passageway ultimately leads into area C1.
+The passageway ultimately leads into Area C1.